 While Alfred was dealing with Haesten, his son, Edward

 was dealing with the Appledore Vikings.
 They had raided towns in Hampshire and Berkshire and were returning to Appledore with their booty.
 Edward managed to intercept them, recover the stolen treasure and put them to flight.
 Edward then pursued them and managed to hold them under siege at Thorney.

-Alfred intended to help his son Edward but he received word that another group of Vikings had placed Exeter under siege.
+King Alfred intended to help his son Edward but he received word that another group of Vikings had placed Exeter under siege.
 Alfred decided that Edward would have to hold the Vikings at Thorney as best he could on his own.
 He then marched his army to Exeter to relieve the siege.
 Meanwhile the Ealdormen of Mercia, Somerset and Wiltshire fought off more Vikings that were heading to Exeter.
 Alfred eventually succeeded in breaking the siege and the Vikings left Exeter.